K-Balaji/BalaNotes/README.md

 2. Download the above repository as a ZIP File.
 3. Extract the ZIP File to a directory of your choice.
 4. Open your terminal and navigate to that directory.
-5. Now enter the following in the terminal -
+5. Now enter the following in the terminal and wait for the dependencies to be installed and the app to launch -
 ```sh
 npm install
 npm start